-Attention Deficit Hyperactivity Disorder (ADHD), also known as Attention Deficit Disorder (ADD) can affect child’s performance at school, and can also cause problems at home or during some recreational activities.
-ADHD is characterized by various symptoms which often seem usual for children of that age so sometimes is difficult to recognize whether a child has ADHD or not.
+Attention Deficit Hyperactivity Disorder (ADHD), also known as Attention Deficit Disorder (ADD) can affect a child’s performance at school, and can also cause problems at home or during recreational activities.
+ADHD is characterized by various symptoms which often seem usual for children of that age, making it difficult to recognize whether a child has ADHD or not.

 Is your child overly impulsive?
 Easily distracted, has trouble focusing and is interruptive?
 Those could all be signs of ADHD in children.